Group litigation order: Procedure

 Any party to a claim may apply for a group litigation order to be made before or after issue of the claim.
 A single court will be assigned to manage the GLO.
 A Group Register will then be set up listing all claims which have become part of the GLO.
 Any party to a case may apply to be added or removed from the group register.

 All claims that from part of a GLO will be automatically allocated to the multi-track and will be moved to the management court.
 There is great flexibility in how group litigation may be managed and directions should be tailored to the specific needs of a particular set of claims.

 As a class action, a claimant must explicitly "opt-in" to most claims.
 In 2015 an "opt-out" basis was established for violations of the Competition Act 1998 and Consumer Rights Act 2015.

+Marketing and regulation of claimant recruitment

+Group litigation depends on recruiting large numbers of claimants, and the advertising used to do so—commonly featuring phrases such as "no win, no fee" and "no upfront cost"—has attracted regulatory scrutiny in the United Kingdom.
+In September 2025 the Advertising Standards Authority (ASA) upheld complaints against several group-action promoters.
+It found that ads by Johnson Law Group for diesel-emissions claims omitted material information and failed to substantiate a claim that drivers could receive up to £10,000 in compensation.
+The ASA issued parallel rulings against Jones Whyte Law and against KP Law and its associated lead generator "Join the Claim," citing undisclosed success fees, unclear cost exposure, and insufficiently prominent disclosure of lead-generation activity.

+In January 2026 the Solicitors Regulation Authority (SRA) issued a formal warning notice on "no win, no fee" arrangements, stating that marketing materials must not exaggerate the benefits or downplay the potential costs and risks, and describing the high-volume consumer-claims market as an enforcement priority.
+The warning followed the 2024 collapse of SSB Law, in which clients who had signed conditional fee agreements and after-the-event insurance found the insurer declining to cover losing costs, leaving defendants to pursue them for five-figure bills.